 - A. An initial planning meeting will be held with the Contractor to clarify all requirements (systems, services, distribution methods, etc.), identify responsibilities, and schedule the events that will transpire during the implementation of the project.
-This meeting should be held within ninety (90) days of the NTP (Notice to Proceed). - B. Contractor shall prepare and provide two (2) copies of the following documentation for review and approval by WCPSS Technology Department. - MDF and FDE Diagrams Include cable routing, position of all components and apparatus, detailed layout of the wall field, and a labeled cable plant drawing. - II.
+This meeting should be held within ninety (90) days of the NTP (Notice to Proceed). - B. Contractor shall prepare and provide two (2) copies of the following documentation for review and approval by WCPSS Technology Department. - I. MDF and FDE Diagrams Include cable routing, position of all components and apparatus, detailed layout of the wall field, and a labeled cable plant drawing. - II.
 Work Area Floor Plans Include detailed cable routes and labeling plan for all work areas.
 The Contractor may obtain floor plans from the Architect in AutoCAD format, if so desired, to aid in preparing the submittal. - III.
 Schedule Documentation Provide cross-connect records for all voice and data devices.
 (See Attachments 27 00 00 "A through D") - IV.
+Backbone Distribution Plan for inspection purposes by WCPSS Technology Department.
+This will include a record of field test results and copies of the schedules for each IDF electronically in .dwg and .pdf file format.
+All test results must be subdivided, by TCOs.
+Test results must be in cable ID sequence.

-Backbone Distribution Plan - V. Schedule of work: See Construction Schedules and Reports Section
+V. Schedule of work: See Construction Schedules and Reports Section